smuellerDD/acvpproxy/README.md

 * `envType`: Type of the execution environment which is a selection from `enum def_mod_type`.

+* `dependencies-internal`: This keyword is optional.
+For details, see section about automated dependency handling.

+* `dependencies-external`: This keyword is optional.
+For details, see section about manual dependency handling.

 The JSON files in the `vendor` directory must contain the following JSON
 keywords: